 What Causes File Explorer keeps crashing

-Unexpected store exception error in Windows 10 is most often caused by hardware failures, such as a faulty registry or graphics card, or by other software or application components in your PC, such as incompatible third-party software.
+Unexpected store exception error in Windows 10 is often caused by hardware failures, such as a faulty registry or graphics card, or other software or application components in your PC, such as incompatible third-party software.

 When you encounter one or more of the listed File Explorer typical crashes, it is an indication of system malfunctions.
 There could be some underlying issues on your computer or Windows system that are causing the File explorer to experience one of a number of the File Explorer typical crashes, such as: